GPS Tracker Safety Alerts

 One of the key benefits of GPS Trackers for dementia and Alzheimer's is knowing when the person wanders.
 Also called geofencing, you can set a radius (upwards of 50 meters) from where the tracker is - if the person then wanders beyond this distance, you (and two other carers if necessary) can receive a text alert.

 You can create up to three different zones (of varying sizes and places) that send an alert if the person walks out of them (e.g. away from home), or into them (e.g. a particular destination, or to know that they're home again).

-Our Stray Star GPS Tracker also works as a fall detector.
-They have built in motion sensors - so if the wearer (who may be a vulnerable adult or with risk of stroke) should fall, the device will sense an impact and trigger a Fall Alert.
+Our Stray Star GPS Dementia Tracker also works as a fall detector.
+It has a built-in motion sensor - if the wearer (who may be a vulnerable adult or with risk of stroke) should fall, the device will sense an impact and trigger a Fall Alert.
 To prevent false alarms, it will beep ten times first, during which time the wearer can cancel the alert by pressing the main button on the front.

 As well as a text alert to up to three people, it can also call each person in turn until someone answers, to allow a two-way conversation.
 This allows a carer to offer some reassurance that someone is on their way.

 The risk of falls increases with age - an automatic text alert is one more safety measure that could save a life

 SOS or Panic

 The SOS button on the front can be assigned to up to three relatives/carers numbers.
 When pressed for any reason (being lost, confused, in need of help) the device will send a text alert saying "HELP ME!" with the the location link.